 We operate a closed-loop brewery and an on-site carbon sequestration initiative with verified performance.
 Cowbell's actions confirm a commitment to great beer and a truly environmentally-friendly facility.

 Reserve space for a private event in one of Cowbell’s unique, family-friendly areas.
 Each space is accessible, and may be configured to best suit your Guests and your event.
 WiFi is available throughout the venue.
 Event space is available at no charge* when your food and beverage event is catered by Cowbell Kitchen. *Some restrictions apply

 Cowbell Kitchen - Restaurant

-Cowbell’s Huron County location is a fertile farming area historically referred to as “The Empire’s Breadbasket.”
-Our team works with like-minded local farmers, producers and suppliers to create fresh and fun appetizers, shared plates, and wood-fired pizza.
+Cowbell’s Huron County location is a fertile farming area, historically referred to as “The Empire’s Breadbasket.”
+Our team works with like-minded local farmers, producers and suppliers to create fresh and fun appetizers, shared plates, burgers, wood-fired pizza and house-made desserts.
 Eat, drink and enjoy your experience at Cowbell.
 Menu changes seasonally.

 All equipment is designed with a comprehensive approach to energy conservation and resource management.
 Features include high-efficiency equipment such as components equipped with variable frequency drives to reduce unnecessary electricity demand; the most efficient steam boiler on the market; rectification boil technology that reduces primary energy consumption and reduces unnecessary evaporation, and a condenser turns remaining vapour into reusable hot water.
 We brew more beer in less time, using less energy and less water.